 This blog will teach you how to Repurpose furniture like a Pro!
-There is nothing more rewarding than turning a dumpster find into elegant show piece.
+There is nothing more rewarding than turning a dumpster find into an elegant showpiece.

 When I pulled up to the dumpster and saw this abandoned old table I immediately knew I had to have it.
 The biggest challenge was getting it into my SUV.